Tronixtek/VT_Skool_/docs/build_system/index.md

 For non-release builds, each Build's first step is a "Block" step - this kind of step does not create a job.
 At this point, the Build is "finished".
 That is, finished for now: the build will progress once user input confirming procession has been received.

-The "finished" signal on the triggered builds report back to the `Kolibri Python Package` pipeline, indicating it as "complete" even if no build has been run.
+The "finished" signal on the triggered builds report back to the `VT_Skool Python Package` pipeline, indicating it as "complete" even if no build has been run.

 **This allows for efficiency: Time won't be wasted waiting for every single installer to be built for non-release pipelines.
 If a developer *wants* one of the other installers, they may navigate to the appropriate pipeline and unblock the step.**